 Another factor to consider is the mode of delivery, namely whether you want to study on-campus or online, or through a hybrid programme with a combination of online and on-campus sessions.
 Similarly, part-time and full-time courses are available.

-Generally speaking, online programmes are an excellent choice for working professionals.
+Generally speaking, online programmes such as Online Master of science (MSc) are an excellent choice for working professionals.
 These flexible programmes allow you to balance your work, family, and study commitments while preparing to take your career to the next level.

-Beyond the flexible schedule, there are a number of differences between online and on-campus Master of Science programmes:
+Beyond the flexible schedule, there are a number of differences between online MSc and on-campus programmes:

 - Interaction: On-campus programmes allow you to interact in person with your teachers and other students.
 On the other hand, with online programmes, the course delivery is mostly through digital web platforms and you’ll typically interact with others through video, email, and messages.